thoth-tech/handbook/docs/processes/quality-assurance/testing-and-dev.md

 _After completing the SRS, you’ll need to get it approved by key stakeholders.
 This will require everyone to review the latest version of the document_

+## Testing and Development

+Testing should be built into the software development process.
+Thoth-Tech advocates for a [Test Driven Development](#test-driven-development) (TDD) approach.
+In any event, all coding projects should consider and record their [Test Plan](#making-a-test-plan) and [Test Strategy](#test-strategy) and produce these as project deliverables.

 ### Making a Test Plan